Home Companies QCOM

 Structural Read

-Qualcomm designs and supplies semiconductor chips and telecommunications equipment, with a core business in mobile devices and expanding exposure to AI, automotive, and IoT markets.
+Qualcomm designs and supplies semiconductors and telecommunications equipment, with a focus on mobile, automotive, and IoT markets.

 Explore how QCOM compares across its peer group